 Cytospora Canker on Colorado Spruce.
 Early Symptoms Examined

-In the Great Plains where I live, Colorado Spruce trees are among the best evergreen trees to plant.
-They make an excellent wind and provide a year-round visual screen.
+In the northern Great Plains where I live, Colorado Spruce trees are among the best evergreen trees to plant.
+They provide excellent wind protection and provide a year-round visual screen.
 They are also very hardy and mainly disease free in our area.
 But just 200 miles east of us, Cytospora Canker has become a concern.
 Cytospora is a fungal disease that usually appears in older trees and is more problematic in high-humidity areas, where fungal infections thrive.

 If you have Colorado Spruce (Picea pungens) in your yard, it's important to be on the lookout.
 The fungus causes a canker on the branch near the trunk cutting off all nutrient and sap flow and subsequent death of the branch.